smartdevicelink/sdl_evolution/proposals/NNNN-improve-VDE-for-stable-frame-rate.md

 ## Impact on existing code

-Because this approach does not change existing API, and changes are inside of `VirtualDisplayEncoder` class, there's no impact to developers who use `VirtualDisplayEncoder`.
+Because this approach does not change an existing API, and changes are inside of `VirtualDisplayEncoder` class, there's no impact to developers who use `VirtualDisplayEncoder`.

+This proposal should be combined with "Add preferred FPS to VideoStreamingCapability" proposal, so that we can respect the preferred FPS value, which is specified by head unit.

 ## Alternatives considered

-This is pure improvement for existing `VistualDisplayEncoder`.
-So there're no alternatives, but this proposal adds the ability to specify the desired FPS on Proxy end.
+This is a pure improvement for existing `VistualDisplayEncoder`, so there are no alternatives, but this proposal adds the ability to specify the desired FPS on Proxy end.
-This proposal should be combined with "Add preferred FPS to VideoStreamingCapability" proposal, so that we can respect for preferred FPS value, which is specified by HU.